cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 * __*Note that this contains todos for the orcid client, as well as for the orcid connection.*__

 ## Right NOW
-* Put template filenames into ServletUtils, or create a base class/interface for Servlets and Filters
-* Create servlet2:
-	* reacts to that button.
-	* If no accessToken for the user, get accessToken
-		* Create callback servlet that updates the persistence cache or expresses regrets to the user (with optional completion URL)
-		* write to the log
-	* request servlet3 to push for that user
-		* write to the log
 * Create servlet3:
 	* get the publications from scholars
 	* push them to orcid